kumarsumit1/JavaExamples/src/main/resources/BigData/Hadoop.md

 https://community.hortonworks.com/questions/174054/between-avro-parquet-and-rcorc-which-is-useful-for.html

+CSV

+JSON

 1. Avro

 • Widely used as a serialization platform
+• It has a direct mapping to and from JSON
 • Row-based, offers a compact and fast binary format
-• Schema is encoded on the file so the data can be untagged In the avro format, we store schema separately from data.
+• It has a rich, extensible schema language defined in pure JSON,Schema is encoded on the file so the data can be untagged.
+• In the avro format, we store schema separately from data.
 Generally avro schema file (.avsc) is maintained.
+• It has a very compact format.
+The bulk of JSON, repeating every field name with every single record, is what makes JSON inefficient for high-volume usage.
 • Files support block compression and are splittable
-• Supports schema evolution
+• It has the best notion of compatibility for evolving your data over time.
     Avro supports addition and deletion of columns at any position.
     Avro supports changing column names via changing the aliases.
     Avro does not support data type changes.